dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 }
 ```

-The `MonkeyDataTemplateSelector` class defines `AmericanMonkey` and `OtherMonkey` `DataTemplate` properties that are set to different data templates.
+The `MonkeyDataTemplateSelector` class defines `AmericanMonkey` and `OtherMonkey` <xref:Microsoft.Maui.Controls.DataTemplate> properties that are set to different data templates.
 The `OnSelectTemplate` override returns the `AmericanMonkey` template when the monkey name contains "America".
 When the monkey name doesn't contain "America", the `OnSelectTemplate` override returns the `OtherMonkey` template, which displays its data grayed out:

 :::image type="content" source="media/populate-data/datatemplateselector.png" alt-text="Screenshot of a CarouselView runtime item template selection.":::

 For more information about data template selectors, see [Create a DataTemplateSelector](~/fundamentals/datatemplate.md#create-a-datatemplateselector).

 > [!IMPORTANT]
-> When using <xref:Microsoft.Maui.Controls.CarouselView>, never set the root element of your `DataTemplate` objects to a <xref:Microsoft.Maui.Controls.ViewCell>.
+> When using <xref:Microsoft.Maui.Controls.CarouselView>, never set the root element of your <xref:Microsoft.Maui.Controls.DataTemplate> objects to a <xref:Microsoft.Maui.Controls.ViewCell>.
 This will result in an exception being thrown because <xref:Microsoft.Maui.Controls.CarouselView> has no concept of cells.

 ## Display indicators